Updated: January 14, 2019

 The marketing industry has always relied on data and statistics in order to prosper.
 Marketers have become accustomed to the power of measuring every junction in the marketing funnel in order to grow, yet as the world shifted its media consumption habits to mobile, the most important link in the funnel had become a black box, preventing fully optimized conversion rates.

 To shed some light on that part of the funnel, we’ll share some app store statistics and best practices based on more than 500M sessions and 4+ years of analyzing the leading developers cross-industry (Google, Facebook, Uber, Zynga, Vinted, WB, HBO, EA and more) to help you regain control of your marketing funnel.

 The app store is the last and most crucial point of decision in your app marketing funnel.
-No matter which channel your visitors come from (cross promotion, organic search, paid campaigns or social media) they all land on the app store and make their decision whether to bounce or install.
+No matter which channel your visitors come from (cross promotion, organic search, paid campaigns, or social media) they all land on a single app store and make their decision to bounce or install.

 Understanding their decision making process and the reasoning behind their actions enables developers to customize their app store messaging, design and layout towards the target audience.